omaraflak/Fingerprint/README.md

 **FingerprintDialog** is an Android library that simplifies the process of fingerprint authentications.

-# Usecase n°1 : No CryptoObject
+# Usecase n°1 : Without CryptoObject

 You only want to check if the user's fingerprint is enrolled in the phone.